Multiculturalism: Venezuela

+Colombia

+Colombia, with an estimated population of 51 million inhabitants, is populated by a great variety of ethnic groups.
+Approximately 49% of its population is Mestizo, 37% White, 10% African descent, 3.4% Indigenous and 0.6 Romani.

+It is estimated that 18.8 million Colombians are direct descendants of Europeans, either by one of their parents or grandparents.
+Mainly from Spain, Italy, Germany, Poland and England, they represent 37% of its population.
+The Arab descent also predominates in the country.
+The Syrians, Lebanese and Palestinians are the largest post-independence immigrants to the country, so much so that Colombia has the second largest Arab diaspora in Latin America, with a little more than 3.2 million descendants, which represents 6.4% of its population.

 Europe

-The European Union is facing unprecedented demographic changes (an aging population, low birth rates, changing family structures and migration).
-According to the European Commission, it is important, both at EU and national level, to review and adapt existing policies.
-Following a public debate, a 2006 EU policy paper identified five key policy responses to manage demographic change, among them receiving and integrating migrants into Europe.

 Historically, Europe has always been a mixture of Latin, Slavic, Germanic, Uralic, Celtic, Hellenic, Illyrian, Thracian and other cultures influenced by the importation of Jewish, Christian, Muslim and other belief systems; although the continent was supposedly unified by the super-position of Imperial Roman Christianity, it is accepted that geographic and cultural differences continued from antiquity into the modern age.

 In the nineteenth century, the ideology of nationalism transformed the way Europeans thought about the state.
 Existing states were broken up and new ones created; the new nation-states were founded on the principle that each nation is entitled to its own sovereignty and to engender, protect, and preserve its own unique culture and history.
 Unity, under this ideology, is seen as an essential feature of the nation and the nation-state; unity of descent, unity of culture, unity of language, and often unity of religion.
 The nation-state constitutes a culturally homogeneous society, although some national movements recognised regional differences.

 Where cultural unity was insufficient, it was encouraged and enforced by the state.
 The nineteenth century nation-states developed an array of policies – the most important was compulsory primary education in the national language.
 The language itself was often standardised by a linguistic academy, and regional languages were ignored or suppressed.
 Some nation-states pursued violent policies of cultural assimilation and even ethnic cleansing.

 Some countries in the European Union have introduced policies for "social cohesion", "integration", and (sometimes) "assimilation".
 The policies include: